-Except for the introduction of the new Investment Control Act as of July 2020, there are no imminent changes of the law affecting public takeovers or business combinations involving listed companies.
+However, there are no imminent changes of the law affecting public takeovers or business combinations involving listed companies.
 The most recent regulatory changes with respect to listed companies concern new rules on related-party transactions and say on pay, and result from the Austrian legislation implementing the EU Shareholder Rights Directive II (2017/828).
-Another key topic is environmental, social and governance disclosure and the Austrian Sustainability and Diversity Improvement Act commits companies in Austria to transparency in this respect.
+Another key topic is environmental, social and governance disclosure, and the Austrian Sustainability and Diversity Improvement Act commits companies in Austria to transparency in this respect.
 The Vienna Stock Exchange has become a partner exchange in the UN's Sustainable Stock Exchanges Initiative.